koondax/koondax.github.io/Research/CV.markdown

 ~ Sanskrit Sloka, meaning

-'One should work ernestly without always thinking about the fruits it might bring'
+'One should work earnestly without always thinking about the fruits their work might bear'
 {% endhighlight %}

 <!--SECTION: NAVIGATION BAR----------------------------------------------------------------------------------------------->